Om gram grim graum sah gurave namah Om jhram jhreem jroum sah gurave namah

-Guru in bhava-2 * multiple voices= history, language
+Guru in bhava-2 * multiple voices, large family, much history, abundant speech

 Guru in bhava-4 * multiple settlements, multi-roots- property, roots, homeland